mwvgroup/pwv_kpno/1.0.0/validation/html/_sources/blackbody.rst.txt

 Blackbody Modeling
 ******************

+When calibrating photometric images, astronomers typically choose bright stars of a known spectral type with very few absorption features.
+Early A type stars are commonly used for this purpose due to their few, weak metal lines and reasonable approximation as a black body at about 10,000 K. It is therefore useful to understand the impact of atmospheric absorption on the spectral energy distribution (SED) of a black body.

 Absorption Features
 ===================

-The SED of a blackbody at 8,000 K (black) across the i-band (left) and z-band (right).
+The SED of a blackbody at 8,000 K (black) is shown across the i-band (left) and z-band (right) ranges.
 Shown in grey, the modeled atmospheric absorption for a PWV column density of 15 mm is applied to the SED.
 This is compared to the black body SED scaled using the integrated absorption in each band in red.

 .. rst-class:: validation_figure
 .. figure::  _static/blackbody.png